Vision-based Multi-future Trajectory Prediction: A Survey: Datasets for MTP

-\paragraph{Synthetic Dataset for Toy Experiments} The distribution of trajectories in each dataset is implicit and hence it is hard to evaluate whether the model correctly fits the distribution.
+\textbf{Synthetic Toy Datasets.} The distribution of trajectories in each dataset is implicit and hence it is difficult to evaluate whether the model correctly fits the distribution.
 Therefore, synthetic datasets have been proposed with simple and controllable distributions for evaluation.
-For example, \cite{socialways} propose a toy dataset with six groups of trajectories, each group starting from one specific point and following three different ways to the endpoint. \cite{multipath} propose a 3-way intersection toy dataset with the probability of choosing the left, middle or right path set.
-Experiments using these datasets highlight the mode collapse problem and socially-acceptance in current frameworks.
+For example, \cite{socialways} proposes a toy dataset with six groups of trajectories, each group starting from one specific point and following three different ways to the endpoint. \cite{multipath} proposes a 3-way intersection toy dataset with the probability of choosing the left, middle or right path set.
+Experiments using these datasets highlight the problems of mode collapse and social-acceptance in current frameworks.

-\paragraph{ForkingPath: A Special Benchmark for MTP} \cite{multiverse} suggest that current trajectory prediction benchmarks all share the same problem that only one possible ground truth trajectory is provided for each agent, which is not suitable for MTP evaluation.
-To tackle this problem, they propose the ForkingPath dataset that provides multiple human-annotated ground truth trajectories for each agent so that ground truth distribution is visible.
-Further studies \citep{mg-gan, likelihood-diverse-sampling} also use it to compare the predicted and ground truth distributions.
+\textbf{ForkingPath.} Liang \textit{et al.} \cite{multiverse} suggest that current trajectory prediction datasets only provide one possible ground truth trajectory for each agent, which is not suitable for MTP evaluation.
+One solution is to manually annotate extra future trajectories.
+However, this requires huge effort and the trajectories may not be realistic due to the single view.
+To tackle this problem, Liang \textit{et al.} \cite{multiverse} simulate the real-world data using CARLA \cite{carla} and let multiple human experts control the pedestrians from multiple views.
+Finally, multiple ground truths can be collected to construct the dataset named ForkingPath.
+Further studies \cite{mggan-tp,likelihood-diverse-sampling} have used this dataset to compare the predicted and ground truth distributions.